link1905/system-design-101/content/docs/design-patterns/distributed-transaction/blocking-protocols.md

 ```

 Therefore, **2PC** is a **blocking protocol**.
-It blocks data (by locking resources) to ensure consistency.
-However, the failure of a single node (the coordinator) can block the entire transaction **indefinitely**.
+The failure of a single node (the coordinator) can block the entire transaction **indefinitely**.
 Cohorts remain in an uncertain state, holding locks, until the coordinator recovers.
-This issue significantly degrades system performance and availability.
+This issue significantly degrades system availability.

 ### Cohort Cooperation